 Most PIs leverage SAT funding to generate matching internal R&D funding; fellowships; contributed labor, parts, and/or infrastructure funding; industry contracts; Small Business Innovation Research (SBIR) grants; and/or funded parallel efforts on related projects.

-Most of our technology development PIs hire students and postdocs, on average three or four per project, totaling many dozens to date.
+Most of our technology development PIs hire students and postdocs, on average three or four per project, totaling over 150 to date.
 This helps train the future astrophysics workforce.
-As can be seen in the quotes below, the Program is making a deep impact on these future technologists, and through them promotes astrophysics missions over many decades to come.
+As can be seen in the quotes, the Program is making a deep impact on these future technologists, and through them promotes astrophysics missions over many decades to come.